6 technical documentation services every scaling SaaS product needs

 Ongoing documentation maintenance introduces a structured process for keeping that gap closed.
 This service typically covers:

-When teams usually need this: When documentation exists but the team cannot keep up with release velocity, or when docs are accurate at launch but degrade steadily over the following months.
+When teams usually need this: When documentation exists but cannot keep pace with release velocity, or when documentation is accurate at launch but gradually falls out of sync with the product over time.

 5. Internal technical documentation

-Internal technical documentation captures how systems are structured, why certain decisions were made, and how teams operate the product in conditions.
+Internal technical documentation captures how systems are structured, why certain decisions were made, and how teams operate the product under real conditions.
 Without it, knowledge lives in individual team members, and every departure, team expansion, or system handoff carries operational risk.

 This service covers:

 We built GBG GO's internal documentation from scratch.
 They went from no documentation to a complete, launch-ready internal documentation system in under 90 days.
-Argelia, the Product Manager, noted that the organization and clarity of the documentation contributed directly to the success of the launch.
+As Argelia, the Product Manager, noted, the organization and clarity of the documentation contributed directly to the success of the launch.

 I would say that our documentation is now one of, if not the best in our industry! - Senior Developer Advocate at Loqate